 Driving

 When driving, always buckle up.
 Seat belts and airbags will protect you in the event of an accident, particularly your head, neck, and chest.
-You should adjust your seat such that you have 10 inches between you and the airbag to obtain the most protection from the seat belt and airbag.
+You should adjust your seat to indicate 10 inches between you and the airbag to obtain the most protection from the seat belt and airbag.
 This will allow it to deploy without inflicting any further damage.

 Falls